faizunnabi/nedaa_sample/README.md

 # NEDAA_Sample

-Sample application to design template for mockups presentation.
+Sample application to design template for mockups presentation